adhang/adhang.github.io/pages/project-lendingclub-loan-credit-risk.md

 <img class="img-modal-src" src="project-lendingclub-loan-credit-risk/grade-probability.svg" alt="Loan Status Probability by Grade">

-- The grade feature has a natural order based on the loan status probability
+- This feature seems to have a natural order based on the loan status probability
 - Grade A has the highest probability to have a good loan status.
 - Grade G has the lowest probability to have a good loan status